-The amount of refrigerant charged has a great effect on the cooling capacity of the unit.
+The amount of refrigerant charged has a great influence on the cooling capacity of the unit.
 Charge to the specified amount, always observing the scale graduations while charging.

-Close the high pressure valve of the gauge manifold and the valve of the refrigerant cylinder.
+5) Close the manifold high-pressure valve and the refrigerant cylinder valve.